Our16bitwars/Hi/README.md

 AUDHD

-I have anxiety and Attachment issues with slight trauma and trust issues.
+I have anxiety and Attachment issues with slight trauma, trust issues and Anger issues.
+Plz respect my boundaries.

 ↓